SirHesti/seterror/README.md

 # seterror
-simple program tzo create an errorlevel
+simple program to create an errorlevel